hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 Install the required nvidia packages.
-For most cases, this would be `nvidia-dkms` (or `nvidia-open-dkms` for the open source ones), and `nvidia-utils`, If you'd like to game via Wine or even natively, it would be in your best interest to also install `lib32-nvidia-utils`.
+For most cases, this would be `nvidia-dkms` (or `nvidia-open-dkms` for the open source ones), and `nvidia-utils`.
+If you'd like to game via Wine or even natively, it would be in your best interest to also install `lib32-nvidia-utils`.

 {{< callout >}}